lacymorrow/crossover/readme.md

 # Usage

-> ❌ marks the spot...
+> ❌ marks the spot…

 **Position:** Click and drag the crosshair to anywhere on any screen.
 Double-click the bullseye to center the app.